joffre/IFI-SongsCatalog/README.md

 ## Introduction to Spring Web-MVC.

-Here is REST API for a songs catalog that needs to be completed.
+Here is a REST API for a songs catalog that needs to be completed.

 ### Prerequisites